RexManglicmot/multimodal_audio_visual_correct/README.md

 ## Step 3: Missing Data, Outliers, Metadata, Manipulations
 ### Missingness
-In terms of missing data, files are absent in some fodlers after unzipping (e.g., specific numbered clips like Neck_6.MOV).
-Attempting to load these raisea a `FileNotFoundError`.
+In terms of missing data, `.MOV`s are absent in some folders after unzipping (e.g., specific numbered clips like Neck_6.MOV) and as a result, attempting to load these raised a `FileNotFoundError`.

 ### Outliers
-In terms of outliers, many of the clip `.MOV`s varied by length and some clips behaved like outliers from a modeling perspective—for example, non-fall activities such as stumbling, dropping an object, or sitting down abruptly, which can look or sound very similar to a true fall, as well as clips with unusually noisy background audio.
+In terms of outliers, many of the clip `.MOV`s varied by length and some clips behaved like outliers from a modeling perspective.
+For example, non-fall activities such as stumbling, dropping an object, or sitting down abruptly, which can look or sound very similar to a true fall, as well as clips with unusually noisy background audio.
 I did not remove these clips because clinically they represent exactly the kinds of hard negatives that trigger false alarms in a real system.

 During  metadata preparation, I filtered out any paths that did not correspond to an existing file.
 As a result, the final metadata only includes clips.